 8. Use Fast Shutter Speed

 Shutter speed is the next element of your camera’s exposure.
-This element is fairly simple: shutter speed decides how long your camera’s shutter will keep open to receive light.
-Although relatively simple, the effect of adjusting your camera’s shutter speed is huge: it can change the brightness of the image and create freezing or blur motion.
+This element is relatively simple: shutter speed determines how long your camera’s shutter remains open to capture light.
+Although relatively simple, adjusting your camera’s shutter speed has a significant impact: it can alter the image’s brightness and create either frozen or blurred motion.

-In portrait photography, it is generally accepted that you want a faster shutter speed.
-Fast shutter speed can also help you if you have issue with camera-shake.
+In portrait photography, it is generally accepted that a faster shutter speed is desirable.
+A fast shutter speed can also help you if you have an issue with camera shake.

 However, it depends on the effect and result that you want to achieve.
-To become a great portrait photographer, Do not shy away from experimenting with shutter speed when shooting portraits.
-You will never now what you will find.
+To become a great portrait photographer, do not shy away from experimenting with shutter speed when shooting portraits.
+You will never know what you will find.

 9. Finish with Editing